-Coronavirus Covid 19: Health Minister David Clark apologises to PM for flouting his own Government's lockdown advice
+Coronavirus Covid 19: David Clark apologises to PM for flouting his own Government's lockdown advice

 "I know that now is not the time for people to be engaging in higher-risk exercise activities," he said.

 Clark said the bike track was "not challenging" but in December 2018 a cyclist who suffered a shoulder injury in a fall had to be rescued by fire crews and ambulance staff.

 The cyclist had to be carried down to the car park on a stretcher.

 In October last year a young mountain biker was injured during the national schools championships at Signal Hill.
 The teenager had to be flown to Christchurch Hospital.